pnnl/ExaGO/docs/web/README.ci_clusters.md

 ## Notes on Marianas

-A workflow on Marianas should look almost exactly like on Newell, except you should request an allocation in the `dl` or `dl_shared` partition, and source `buildsystem/gcc-cuda/marianasVariables.sh`.
+A workflow on Marianas should look almost exactly like one on Newell, except you should request an allocation in the `dl` or `dl_shared` partition, and source `buildsystem/gcc-cuda/marianasVariables.sh`.